CUBRID/cubrid-manual/en/sql/jsp.rst

 ---------------------

 To access the database from a Java stored function/procedure, you must use the server-side JDBC driver.
-To acquire a connection to the database using the server-side JDBC driver, you can either use "**jdbc:default:connection:**" as the URL for JDBC connection.
+To acquire a connection to the database using the server-side JDBC driver, you can use "**jdbc:default:connection:**" as the URL for JDBC connection.

 .. code-block:: java